Op deze pagina

 Information for refugees and asylum seekers

-We have collected the most important information for refugees who want to travel to the Netherlands.
-If you have no accommodation (friends, relatives) foreseen in the country, it is best to contact the local organisation before you flee the country.
-Most European countries have a centralised system to welcome and care for refugees.
-We strongly recommend that the first contact you establish is with these official systems, so that all the available support, such as accommodation and food, as well as the essential documentation and legal advice, is accessible to you!
+If you are a refugee who intends to travel to the Netherlands there are some things to consider.
+Before fleeing the country, it is important to make sure you have some form of accommodation, whether this means staying with friends or relatives.
+If you are unable to find housing, it is best to contact a local organization, before you arrive.
+Most European countries have a centralized system to welcome and care for refugees.
+We strongly recommend that the first contact you establish is with these official systems, so that all the available support, such as accommodation and food, as well as the essential documentation and legal advice, is accessible to you.

-This non-governmental organisation represents the interests of refugees and asylum seekers in the Netherlands:
+These non-governmental organizations represent the interests of refugees and asylum seekers in the Netherlands.
+The following help is available:

 Health care for refugees